FAQs

 Why is this project happening in Melbourn?

-Melbourn is perfectly situated for its own energy network as it has access to green energy generated by a nearby solar farm and potential locations for a new data centre.
+Melbourn is perfectly situated for its own energy network as it has access to green energy generated by nearby solar farms and potential locations for a new data centre.

 Melbourn isn’t the first location for a project like this though.
 Heat the Streets is a project in Cornwall which demonstrates how effective it can be to roll out heat pump technology at the community level.